metabase/metabase/docs/operations-guide/scaling-metabase.md

 ### Configuring the load balancer

+[Load balancers](https://en.wikipedia.org/wiki/Load_balancing_(computing)) direct traffic to multiple Metabase instances to ensure that each request gets the fastest response.
+If one instance of Metabase goes down temporarily, the load balancer will route user requests to another available instance.

-Setting up a load balancer is pretty straightforward.
-Metabase's API exposes a health check endpoint `/api/health` that load balancers can use to determine whether or not a Metabase instance is up and responding to requests.
-If the instance is healthy, the endpoint will return `{"status":"ok"}`.
+Setting up a load balancer with Metabase is pretty straightforward.
+Metabase's API exposes a health check endpoint `/api/health` that load balancers can use to determine whether a Metabase instance is up and responding to requests.
+If the instance is healthy, the endpoint will return `{"status":"ok"}`, and the load balancer will know to route the request to another instance.

 See our guide to [running Metabase on AWS Elastic Beanstalk](running-metabase-on-elastic-beanstalk.md) to see an example of setting up a load balancer to use the `/api/health` endpoint.

-## Data warehouse
+## Data warehouse tuning

-Architecting a data warehouse is beyond the scope of this article, but your queries in Metabase will only be as fast as your databases can return data.
-If you have questions that ask for data that takes your database a long time to retrieve, those query times will impact your experience, regardless of how fast Metabase is.
+Architecting a data warehouse is beyond the scope of this article, but you should know that your queries in Metabase will only be as fast as your databases can return data.
+If you have questions that ask for a lot of data that takes your database a long time to retrieve, those query times will impact your experience, regardless of how fast Metabase is.

-In general, there are three ways to improve data warehouse performance:
+Here are three ways you can improve data warehouse performance:

 - **Structure your data in a way that anticipates the questions your users will ask.** Identify your usage patterns and store your data in a way that make its easy to return results for questions common in your organization.
 Compose ETLs to create new tables that bring together frequently queried data from multiple sources.
-- **Tune your databases.** Read up on the documentation for your databases to learn how to improve their performance via indexing and caching.
+- **Tune your databases.** Read up on the documentation for your databases to learn how to improve their performance via indexing, caching, and other optimizations.
-- **Improve the precision of your questions**.
-Filter your data as much as you can, and add limits to your queries when composing them.
-You should also take advantage of Metabase's data exploration tools (including record previews) so you only query data relevant to the question you're trying to answer.
+- **Filter your data**.
+Encourage your users to filter data when asking questions.
+Users should also take advantage of Metabase's data exploration tools (including record previews) so they only query data relevant to the question they're trying to answer.

 ## Metabase application best practices